 One other thing that you’ll need to teach him is that just because the other kids are saying hurtful things, it doesn’t make them true.
 You’ll need to reinforce those qualities about him that make him unique and special so that he has a strong enough ego to withstand these hurtful, mean encounters with other children.
 It is important that he sees that he has a way out of these situations so that he doesn’t shut down.
 It is important that you praise and reward him when he handles these situations appropriately.

 On the flip side of this issue, we heard from parents who want help with teaching their children not to bully other kids for the sake of being “popular.”
 Kathy had this practical advice:

 Parents can make “Family Rules” about most subjects, and this could apply to cliques and bullying.
 Parents might think about what their values are in terms of being kind to others.
 Is it as important to you as other issues in your family, such as housework, being polite, etc.?
 If so, you might tell your children how you feel.
 You might even have consequences if you find out they have been unkind to others.

 You could be “business-like” about this issue.
 In other words, you could say something like: “We all want to be popular.
 However, in this family we want to value some things as being more important than popularity.
 That means we won’t allow bullying or being friends with people who do bully.
 If you feel pressure to do it, come to us and we’ll find an alternative response for you to use instead of being unkind.”

-In addition to these most common themes, Carole, the Manager of the 1-on-1 Coaching, answered dozens of questions about our readers’ individual concerns, ranging from conflicting parenting styles to advocating for your child in the school system.
+In addition to these most common themes, Carole, the Manager of parent coaching, answered dozens of questions about our readers’ individual concerns, ranging from conflicting parenting styles to advocating for your child in the school system.
 Thanks to all our subscribers who emailed us with questions.
 We’ll be offering more of these interactive features in future issues.
 We wish you and your child success in the upcoming school year.